 National Organizer/Workshop Facilitator

-Kelly Wickham Hurst joined Crossroads staff in 2017 as an Organizer/Trainer based in Springfield, IL; a city that has been engaged in antiracism work in the local government, health care industry, religious, and education sectors for more than a decade.
+Kelly Hurst (she/her/ella) joined Crossroads staff in 2017 as an Organizer/Trainer based in Springfield, IL; a city that has been engaged in antiracism work in the local government, health care industry, religious, and education sectors for more than a decade.
 An activist, speaker, and storyteller, Kelly’s primary work has been in education where she spent 23 years as a classroom teacher and an assistant principal.
-Additionally, Kelly served as a Literacy Coach working in faculty development and contracted with other schools on professional development and training.
-She is Executive Director of Being Black at School, an advocacy non-profit that works on policy at the state and local levels.
-Kelly and her spouse, Russell, are the parents of 6 adult children and 2 granddaughters.
+Kelly also works for the Southern Illinois University School of Medicine as the Equity Strategist and is an adjunct faculty member in the department of Medical Humanities.
+She is Executive Director of Being Black at School, an advocacy and consulting non-profit that works on policy at the state and local levels.
+In 2021, Kelly began classes and is a future doctoral candidate at Vanderbilt University for Leadership and Learning in Organizations.
+Kelly and her husband are the parents of 6 children and 5 grandchildren.